sunmkim/podcast-transcript-rag/README.md

     docker.elastic.co/elasticsearch/elasticsearch:8.4.3
 ```

-You can run the agentic RAG pipeline by running `python agentic_rag/agent.py`, and the non-agentic rag by running `python rag/rag.py`
+This will serve up Elasticsearch vector store on `http://localhost:9200`.
+Now, you can run the agentic RAG pipeline by running `python agentic_rag/agent.py`, and the non-agentic rag by running `python rag/rag.py`